vg-json-data/sm-json-data/strats.md

 This implicit strat can be disabled by setting the node property `"useImplicitComeInWithMockball": false`.

-If the node has a `spawnAt` property, then this implicit strat is disabled unless the node is explicitly marked as `"useImplicitComeInWithMockball": true`.
+If the node has a `spawnAt` property, then this implicit strat is disabled, and should never be marked with `"useImplicitComeInWithMockball": true`.

 ### Implicit Carry G-Mode Back Through